adamrossnelson/colscore/colscore_varname_abbrevs.md

 CIP40CERT1
 Certificate of less than one academic year in Physical Sciences.
-Cert. less than one academic yr in Physical Sciences.
+Cert. <1 academic yr in Physical Sciences.

 CIP40CERT2
 Certificate of at least one but less than two academic years in Physical Sciences.
-Cert. at least one but less than two academicyrs in Physical Sciences.
+Cert. >1<2 academicyrs in Physical Sciences.

 CIP40ASSOC
 Associate degree in Physical Sciences.
 Assoc. deg. in Physical Sciences.

 CIP40CERT4
-Award of more than two but less than four academic years in Physical Sciences.
+Award of at least two but less than four academic years in Physical Sciences.
-Award more than two but less than four academicyrs in Physical Sciences.
+Award >2<4 academicyrs in Physical Sciences.

 CIP40BACHL
 Bachelor's degree in Physical Sciences.